aplteam/Cider/docs/Contributing.md

 ## Overview

 In ordert to contribute to Cider as a developer you need some pieces of information.
-This document, which at the moment is not much more than a stub, will provide this information.

 W> This document is work in progress